Preparing for a Productive Parent-Teacher Conference

 Including the Student

 A growing number of middle schools and high schools are finding that including students in parent-teacher conferences gives the student a greater sense of responsibility for his or her learning.
-During the conference, students will often discuss portfolios—a collection of student work that shows the student’s efforts, progress, and achievements in one or more subjects.
+Students will often discuss portfolios during the conference—a collection of student work that shows the student’s efforts, progress, and achievements in one or more subjects.
 The student describes to the parents and teacher what is good about the work, what he or she learned, and where improvements can be made.

-If the student is not participating in the conference, parents may ask their child beforehand if he or she has any concerns about school.
-Also, parents may wish to ask the child what his or her strengths and weaknesses are, and what some favorite and least favorite subjects are.
-It will save time during the conference if parents have already discussed books, classes, and schedules with their child.
+If the student is not participating in the conference, parents may ask their child beforehand if they have any concerns about school.
+Also, parents may wish to ask the child what his or her strengths and weaknesses are and what some favorite and least favorite subjects are.
+It will save time during the conference if parents have already discussed books, classes, and schedules with their children.

-Parents may consider telling teachers about any big changes that have taken place in the child’s life (such as the death of a pet, a grandparent who is ill, parents who are divorcing, or a family movie), or important activities in which the child is involved (such as sports, scouts, community service, or an after-school job).
+Parents may consider telling teachers about any significant changes that have taken place in the child’s life (such as the death of a pet, a grandparent who is ill, parents who are divorcing, or a family move), or important activities in which the child is involved (such as sports, scouts, community service, or an after-school job).

-Parent-teacher conferences are a good time to discuss any challenges—either academic or behavioral—a child might be having at school.
+Parent-teacher conferences are a good time to discuss any academic or behavioral challenges—a child might be having at school.
 When problems arise, parents will want to: